 * While you’re at it, read some inspiring shit by some people who have fought against the system, like Malcolm X’s or Assata Shakur’s autobiographies.
 I really loved Stone Butch Blues, too, and I think it’s really important because we live in an era where transgender liberation struggle is becoming more consolidated, and Leslie Feinberg was a communist and a beautiful and moving writer, and she captures so much of other aspects and reasons why people struggle against capitalism and all oppressions.
 I also recommend Fanshen, which covers the Chinese revolution like a film documentary–it is very well written and inspiring and gives us on-the-ground insight into a period of history that we are taught nothing but racist-ass propaganda about.
 On the subject of documentaries, watch all or part of “How Yukong Moved the Mountains,” an inspiring and amazing video documentary of many aspects of life in China during the Cultural Revolution (The generator factory episode is especially recommended.)

 * Read Quotations from Chairman Mao Zedong.
 Reread it periodically after that.
 Also read the Interview with Chairman Gonzalo and the General Political Line of the Communist Party of Peru.
-Also very highly recommended at this point are A Basic Understanding of the Communist Party of China (especially from ch.
-6 onward) and The Mass Line and the American Revolutionary Movement.
+Also very, very highly recommended at this point is A Basic Understanding of the Communist Party of China (especially from ch.
+6 onward)